gaborcsardi/neartools/README.md

 # Functions

-Currently, this package contains functions as follows:
+This package contains functions as follows:

 -   `sav_to_csv`: Convert all the SPSS data files (*.sav*) to csv files.
     This conversion is needed because the maelstrom harmonization